Tkurylo/portfolio/README.md

 IBM Data Analyst

-## Project - SanFransisco Water Use in Time of Drought [Excel/Python/PowerPoint]
+## Project - San Francisco Water Use in Time of Drought [Excel/Python/PowerPoint]
 https://github.com/Tkurylo/SF_Bay_Res_Water_Use <br/>
 Synopsis: Used Python to wrangle/clean/combine(via For Loop) 15+ million rows of .xlsx data into a single dataframe for statistical analysis of trends.
 Added Drought data to dataframe via a mask loop as the only available key was a range, not a discrete key.
+Big Data.

 ## Project - Real Estate Webscraper [Python]
 https://github.com/Tkurylo/web_scraping <br/>